CS3203-Product/CS3203-Productivity-App/README.md

 Project Description:
 Our product is a focus-productivity app.

-Project goal:
+Feature goal:
-We want to help users lock-in without overwhelming themselves, and getting things done efficiently so they don't procrastinate until the last second.
+Create a visual calendar interface for dragging blocks for time to do tasks.
+Start with basic daily/weekly views; branch out to integrations with external calendars, e.g., Google or Outlook.

-What Users will need to use the project:
+What a fellow dev will need to use the project: import NiceGUI
-We are working on this.
-(what sort of support files they need to run it)

 Questions, comments, or concerns?
 Message us on the class Discord.

 Who maintains:
-Current group leader: Zander
+Current group leader: Rayn